Shraneid/Shraneid/README.md

 - 👯 Just started as an engineer at Amazon.

+Feel free to contact me about any project, I'd be glad to discuss about them !

 <!--
 **Shraneid/Shraneid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.